Immigration Barriers

 • Many of the considerations that will offset the baseline qualifying period could disadvantage women, especially those who fill lower-skilled/lower-paid but critical roles, or if they have child or elder care responsibilities or breaks in career to start a family.

-Please reach out to your usual immigration team contact if you need assistance with submitting a response to the consultation, or if you need advice on how to minimise the impact of the proposals from a business or personal perspective.
+Please reach out to your usual immigration team contact if you need assistance with drafting a response to the consultation or inquiry, or if you need advice on how to minimise the impact of the proposals from a business or personal perspective.

 Authors